Best Mattress

 Which company has the longest mattress trial period?

-At the time of writing, the longest trial period for a mattress is 365 days – or a full year.
-Actually, most of these mattress companies refer to them as night trials rather than day trials, so that should really say 365 nights.
+At the time of writing, the longest trial period for a mattress is 365 days - or a full year, which is available from Nectar, DreamCloud and Eve respectively.

 There are companies in the USA that offer longer periods but so far the limit is one year, in the UK.
 That’s still a very long time!